By the end of this chapter, students should be able to:

-Very much like a CT (Computed Tomography) scan uses X-rays at different angles to image the inside of a body, seismic tomography uses rays from seismic waves created by thousands of earthquakes that occur each year to generate images of structures within the earth.
+Very much like a CT (Computed Tomography) scan uses X-rays at different angles to image the inside of a body, seismic tomography uses seismic rays from thousands of earthquakes that occur each year, passing at all angles through masses of rock, to generate images of internal Earth structures.

-Seismograph networks provide data for creating tomographic images and maps of the distribution of rock density beneath the crust.
 For example, seismologists have mapped the Farallon Plate, a tectonic plate that subducted beneath North America during the last several million years, and the Yellowstone magma chamber, which is a product of the Yellowstone hot spot under the North American continent.
-Peculiarities of the subduction of the Farallon Plate are thought to be responsible for many features of western North America including the Rocky Mountains (See chapter 8 for more information on the Farallon Plate).
+Peculiarities of the Farallon Plate subduction are thought to be responsible for many features of western North America including the Rocky Mountains (See chapter 8).

-Magnitude is the measure of an earthquake.
-The Richter scale is the first magnitude scale for an earthquake, and was the first developed.
+Magnitude is the measure of the energy released by an earthquake.
+The Richter scale (ML), the first and most well-known magnitude scale, was developed by Charles F. Richter (1900-1985) at the California Institute of Technology.
 This was the magnitude scale used historically by early seismologists.
-The Richter scale magnitude is determined from a seismograph (or seismometer).
-Magnitudes on the Richter scale are based on measurements of the maximum amplitude of the needle trace measured on the seismogram and the arrival time difference of S and P waves.
+Used by early seismologists, Richter magnitude (ML) is determined from the maximum amplitude of the pen tracing on the seismogram recording.
+Adjustments for epicenter distance from the seismograph are made using the arrival-time differences of S and P waves. .

-The Moment Magnitude scale depicts the absolute size of earthquakes, comparing information from multiple locations.
-It is a measurement of actual energy released calculated from cross-sectional area of rupture, amount of slippage, and the rigidity of the rocks.
-Because of the unique geologic setting of each earthquake and because rupture area is often hard to measure, estimates of moment magnitude can take days to months to calculate.
+The Moment Magnitude scale depicts the absolute size of earthquakes, comparing information from multiple locations and using a measurement of actual energy released calculated from cross-sectional area of rupture, amount of slippage, and the rigidity of the rocks.
+Because each earthquake occurs in a unique geologic setting and the rupture area is often hard to measure, estimates of moment magnitude can take days or even months to calculate.

 |I||Not felt||Not felt except by a very few under especially favorable conditions.|